Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Egypt and from Milan.
+I'm losing my edge to the kids from Germany and from Lille.

 But I was there.